AnwarOsman/ai-text-sentiment-classifier/README.md

 A beginner-friendly AI project that analyzes text and classifies its sentiment as Positive, Negative, or Neutral.

+## Summary

+This project is a beginner-friendly AI text sentiment classifier built with Python and TextBlob.
+It analyzes English text and classifies the sentiment as Positive, Negative, or Neutral.
 ## Project Overview

 This project uses Python and TextBlob to analyze the sentiment of English text.